joshbegley/nyt-latest/previous.md

 `Addressing the annual meeting of the National Rifle Association, former President Donald J. Trump on Saturday promised to roll back the Biden administration’s gun-control measures if elected.`\
 https://nytimes.com/2024/05/18/us/politics/trump-nra-endorsement-gun-rights.html

-**Alice Stewart, a CNN Political Commentator, Dies at 58**\
+**Alice Stewart, a CNN Political Commentator, Is Dead at 58**\
-`She had appeared onscreen as a conservative commentator since the 2016 presidential race.
+`She had appeared onscreen as a conservative voice since the 2016 presidential race.
 A political strategist, she had worked for Republican presidential candidates.`\
 https://nytimes.com/2024/05/18/arts/television/alice-stewart-dead.html

 **In Atlanta, Biden Warms Up His Pitch to Black Voters**\